nishant152030/Project-manager-1/README.md

 }
 ```

+- The SQLite DB file is created at `backend/projectmanagement.db` on first run.
+- Ensure your JWT key is strong (minimum recommended length is 32 characters).

 ### Frontend Configuration

-The frontend is pre-configured with `.env`:
+The frontend reads API URL from `.env`:

 ```
 VITE_API_URL=https://localhost:5001
 ```

-Update this if your backend runs on a different port.
+Update this value if your backend runs on a different port or scheme (http vs https).

 ## Features